“Statistics are like a bikini: what they reveal is suggestive, but what they conceal is vital.”

 Jonas Colting: The ‘low-carber’ who eats quinoa, sports drinks, rice pudding, bananas, Clif-bars, candy, chips, cookies, Thai food and mashed potatoes.

 Study after study shows that both low- and zero-carb diets are an extremely poor choice for highly active individuals.
-The best that low-carbers can do to defend their dying fat adaptation hypothesis is to cite a dead Kenyan runner who probably never followed a low-carb diet, a Swiss biathlete with some pretty bizarre ideas about doping enforcement whose exact carb intake remains a mystery, and a Swedish athlete who does not follow a low-carb diet but rather a “lower-than-usual-carb” diet during part of the period leading up to a competitive event.
+The best that low-carbers can do to defend their dying fat adaptation hypothesis is to cite a dead Kenyan runner who probably never followed a low-carb diet, a Swiss biathlete whose exact carb intake remains a mystery, and another Swedish athlete who does not follow a low-carb diet but rather a “lower-than-usual-carb” diet during part of the period leading up to a competitive event.

 I think it’s safe to say that the evidence in favor of low- and zero-carb diets for athletes is next to non-existent.
 Do yourself a favour and start listening to real science rather than the performance-destroying pseudoscience spewing forth from the Bizarro world inhabited by misguided low-carb fanatics.